 Is It Worth It?

 It depends on what type of loan you have.
 The costs of refinancing are dictated by your financial situation plus the value of your loan and the type of loan you want to refinance.
-You can save money by switching between a fixed rate loan and a variable rate loan, but be careful with the variable one.
+You can save money by switching between a fixed-rate loan and a variable rate loan, but be careful with the variable one.

 It can be low one day and destroy your wallet the other.
-That is why it is called “variable.”
+That is why it is called a “variable.”
 Also, with the new loan, you may not have the option to make additional repayments; so keep that in mind.

 We highly recommend asking for an expert’s advice when you want to refinance.
 Loan refinancing can be a messy business as you must take into consideration many aspects of the old and the new loan.
 NSW Mortgage Corp can help you with advice along with some flexible refinance loans that will help you keep up with your payments.
 Call us now on 1300 137 778 for a free consultation today!

 Sometimes, loan refinancing may not bring all these advantages.
-But if only one makes a difference in your pockets, then you should definitely take it into consideration.
+But if the only one makes a difference in your pockets, then you should definitely take it into consideration.